Chart Color Schemes

 Manly West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Manly West, as per the latest Census, consisted of 80.6% houses and 19.4% other dwellings.
-In comparison, Brisbane metro had 78.0% houses and 22.0% other dwellings.
-Home ownership in Manly West was 32.2%, with mortgaged dwellings at 44.4% and rented ones at 23.4%.
-The median monthly mortgage repayment in the area was $2,050, lower than Brisbane metro's average of $2,100.
-The median weekly rent figure in Manly West was $435, compared to Brisbane metro's $420.
-Nationally, Manly West's mortgage repayments were higher at $2,050 versus the Australian average of $1,863, while rents were substantially above the national figure of $375 at $435.
+Manly West's dwellings, as per the latest Census, consisted of 80.6% houses and 19.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 78.0% houses and 22.0% other dwellings.
+Home ownership in Manly West was at 32.2%, with mortgaged dwellings at 44.4% and rented ones at 23.4%.
+The median monthly mortgage repayment was $2,050, lower than Brisbane metro's $2,100.
+Median weekly rent was $435 compared to Brisbane metro's $420.
+Nationally, Manly West's mortgage repayments were higher at $2,050 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing